jadkins89/Recipe-Scraper/README.md

 - https://therealfoodrds.com/
 - https://www.yummly.com/

+Don't see a website you'd like to scrape?
+Open an [issue](https://github.com/jadkins89/Recipe-Scraper/issues) and we'll do our best to add it.

 ## Recipe Schema

 Depending on the recipe, certain fields may be left blank.
 All fields are represented as strings or arrays of strings.